Importing and Exporting Models

 • biophys/: JSON files defining the distribution and properties of ion channels and other membrane mechanisms

-• mod/: NEURON mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
+• mod/: NMODL mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes

 • python/: Python classes automatically generated from MOD files

-• stimuli/: the temporal patterns (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings
+• stimuli/: the parameters (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings

 Downloading example data

-To follow along with this tutorial, you can download the example data from the DendroTweaks repository:
+You can download the example data from the DendroTweaks repository.

 >>> import dendrotweaks as dd